 MRS. KATHRYN JONES

-Mrs. Kathy Jones begins her first year as principal and middle school teacher this year.
+Mrs. Kathy Jones has served as principal and part-time middle school teacher for three years at TLO.
 Previously, she served three Lutheran schools in Texas, Minnesota, and North Dakota.

 Years of experience: 33